weij5678/NYC-Taxi/docs/index.md

 ### Key Research Questions:
-- How do weather conditions (e.g., temperature, precipitation, wind) affect the demand for FHV services in New York City?
+- How are weather conditions (e.g., temperature, precipitation, wind) associated with the demand for FHV services in New York City?
 - Are there specific zones or regions in the city where the impact of weather on demand is more pronounced?
-- How does ride-hailing demand change across different times of the day under varying weather conditions?
+- How does ride-hailing patterns change across different times of the day under varying weather conditions?

 ## Navigation